gabac1/refactor_vba_code/README.md

    Next i
 ```
-The refactored code, on the other hand, does not check the ticker when calculating aggregated volume for each stock, rather, the ticker index is changed when the end of each stock’s data is reached, and the aggregating process would simply move on to the next stock.
+The refactored code, on the other hand, does not check the ticker when calculating aggregated volume for each stock.
+Rather, the ticker index is changed when the end of each stock’s data is reached, and the aggregating process would simply move on to the next stock.
 Also, the outputs of the loop are held in several arrays (tickers, tickerVolumes, tickerEndingPrices, tickerStartingPrices) before the final results on the sheet are derived from them:
 ```
     For i = 2 To RowCount
         ticker = tickers(tickerIndex)